 All applications must be submitted in English.
 Given this is a community-based program, it is critical that participants have a strong proficiency in the English language in order to engage with and benefit from others in the community.

 In short – the spirit of collaboration!
-Futureworks Incubator is an unprecedented citywide initiative to support the advanced manufacturing and hardware ecosystem: startups, innovators, manufacturers, service providers, institutions of higher learning, etc. More than 50 organizations and individuals were consulted for the initial design of the program of Next Top Makers in 2013.
-Over the past several years, the community has continued to grow and evolve with changes in technology, funding and the hardware and manufacturing landscapes of the city.
+Futureworks Incubator is an unprecedented citywide initiative to support the advanced manufacturing and hardware ecosystem: startups, innovators, manufacturers, service providers, institutions of higher learning, etc. More than 50 organizations and individuals were consulted for the initial design of the program called Next Top Makers in 2013.
+Over the past several years, the community has continued to grow and evolve with changes in technology, funding, and the hardware and manufacturing landscapes of the city.

-Of course!
-In fact, we would encourage you to apply so that you can be a part of the Futureworks Incubator community.
 As long as you are in NYC for key program dates and have an interest or plan to build your business in the city, we encourage you to apply!